tenzir/platform/README.md

 ```

-For Tenzir employees, its instead recommended to start with [this version](https://github.com/tenzir/event-horizon/tree/main/platform/compose) that ties into our deployed infrastructure.
+For Tenzir employees, it's instead recommended to start with [this version](https://github.com/tenzir/event-horizon/tree/main/platform/compose) that ties into our deployed infrastructure.